Welcome to Service Dog Laws Louisiana

 “Person with a disability” means a person who has a physical or mental impairment that substantially limits one or more of such person’s major life activities and who has a record of such impairment or who is regarded as having such an impairment, including military veterans with traumatic brain injury or post traumatic stress disorder.

-Read more: What disabilities qualify for a service dog?
+Read more on our blog: What disabilities qualify for a service dog?

 Part of the reason why service dogs can be so confusing is that there are multiple laws around them.
 Things can seem confusing fast.
 Here is a summary of the different laws relevant to Louisiana and their main purpose in general.